ccabanero/ios-arkit-snippets/Snippets/RotatingEarth/README.md

 1) The earth_at_night.dae file that was exported from Blender is literally dragged-dropped into the art.scnassets directory of the Xcode project.
 The earth_at_night_texture.jpg image that was used in Blender was also dragged-dropped into the art.scnassets directory.
 There were various processing steps in the Scene Editor such as:

 * Various scene objects from Blender were dropped (e.g. Light, Camera).
 These are helpful for keeping in the Blender file when editing maintaining the 3D object work but not needed once imported into Xcode.
 * Using the Materials inspector, the Diffuse property was set to the earth_at_night_texture.jpg image that was dragged into the art.scnassets directory.
-After this step, the image texture is visible on the sphere primitive.
+After this step, the image texture is visible on the sphere primitive (see below).
-* In the Node Inspector, various manual updates to the Euler transform property to control the visible aspect of the Earth shown when the AR scene loads (see below).
+* In the Node Inspector, various manual updates to the Euler transform property to control the visible aspect of the Earth shown when the AR scene loads.

 ![icon](screenshots/10.png)